aeskafi/Introduction-to-MongoDB/README.md

-# Introduction-to-MongoDB
-#### It's all of my scripts and configuration for Coursera Introduction to MongoDB Course
+### It's all of my scripts, configuration and bugfixes for Introduction to MongoDB

 ### Bug fixed
 #### Week 1)